jsimonrichard/ds2-problematic-internet-use/report/report.typ

 === FitnessGram

+Many participants took part in numerous FitnessGram tests.
+FitnessGram measures a variety of strength, flexibility, and endurance benchmarks to ensure children are in good physical health.

+FitnessGram consisted of "FitnessGram Vitals" and "FitnessGram Child" tests.
+FitnessGram Vitals tested the muscular endurance of participants with a treadmill run.
+Not many of the Child Mind Institute's participants performed this test so it has been dropped from our analysis.
+FitnessGram Child tested for strength and flexibility with their tests in the curl up, trunk lift, grip strength, push up, and sit & reach.
+The distribution of performance on each test is shown in @fitnessgram-distribution

+Based on these scores, participants were given either a zero (Needs Improvement) or a one (Healthy Fitness Zone).

+#figure(
+  image("fitnessgram-distribution.png"),
+  caption: [The distribution of different tests provided by FitnessGram] ) <fitnessgram-distribution>

 === Physical Activity Questionnaire

 == Methods and Results
 Since question 1 has already been answered, so we will move on to the second.